-Our executive offices and principal administrative offices are located at 3305 Flamingo Drive, Vero Beach, Florida, 32963, in an office building which we own.
+Our executive offices and principal administrative offices are located at 3305 Flamingo Drive, Vero Beach, Florida, 32963, in an office building which Bimini Capital owns.
 This facility is shared with our subsidiaries and Orchid.
 This property is suitable and adequate for our business as currently conducted.